JaimeStill/UnrequestedData/README.md

 As you will note, `ReferenceLoopHandling.Ignore` is working because it omits references to the base item in the `category.items` array.
 This behavior, however, is undesired because there is no way to prevent it from populating this data.

-The only work around I've been able to find is to use the following for large datasets that would cause performance issues on the client side:
+The work around I've been able to put together for now is to use the following for large datasets that would cause performance issues on the client side:

 ``` cs
 public static async Task<List<Item>> GetMinimalItems(this AppDbContext db)